denyspoltorak/publications/tools/Publishing_from_GoogleDoc.md

 The Google Docs set of fonts differs from that in OpenOffice Writer.
 I used Oswald in the explanation sections of my book only to find out that LibreOffice Write silently replaces it with a default font.

 Therefore, please check all kinds of text styles which you use throughout your book.
-If anything looks wrong, you'll have to download a corresponding font from Google and install it on your computer.
+If anything looks wrong, you may have to download a corresponding font from Google and install it on your computer.

 ### Document structure